ph4r05/py-lz4framed/README.md

 unmarshalled / deserialized and continue from that point.
 Marshalled state can be stored e.g., to a file.
 More in test `test_decompressor_fp_marshalling`.

-Please note marshalled state is not fully portable between systems with different endianness & bit width (32 vs. 64).
-Most of the marshalling is already universal, but checksum state is just memcpy-ied.
-So if you transfer the state to a different machine and checksum is wrong, this might be the case.

 # Usage
 Single-function operation:
 ```python